datnguyen-tien204/OpennPose-with-RNN/README.md

 8. [License](#license)

-# OpenPose with Recurrent Neural Network
+# Introduction

 This project provides an implementation anomaly detection of OpenPose + RNN.
 For simplicity, we refer to this model as OpenPoseRNN throughout the rest of this readme.
-And we also thank to Dr.Minh Chuan-Pham and Dr.Quoc Viet-Hoang supported for this project
+And we also thank to Dr.Minh Chuan-Pham and Dr.Quoc Viet-Hoang supported for this project.
-# Introduction
-### Tracking People
-Another field that is rapidly developing and showing even greater potential in the future is the detection of cheating among candidates using AI.
-When operational, this system marks and captures images if it detects any anomalies or violations, sending them to Telegram for verification of the misconduct.
-The reliability of this system is currently at a credible level and is undergoing further development and testing.

 This deep learning-based system is being applied in developed countries worldwide such as the UK, France, the USA, and various Asian countries like Japan, South Korea, among others.
 Some universities such as Tsinghua University, Peking University, Standford University,... used technology to anti-cheating at examination.
 It is being implemented in collaboration with examination invigilators to achieve the highest effectiveness and ensure the utmost fairness in examinations.

 # Results
-### Summary Cheating Recognition ( using OpenPose + Yolov3+ Recurrent Neural Netword)
+### Summary Cheating Recognition ( using OpenPose + Yolov3+ Recurrent Neural Network)
 <p align="center">
     <img src="github/video/video_demo.gif" width="1000">
     <br>